CQD/minorwork/README.md

 MinorWork only render view after finish execute request handler.
 So you can change the content any time.

 You can also override default template engine, just override `view` in app container, anything that can cast to string (or any object that implements [__toString](http://php.net/manual/en/language.oop5.magic.php#object.tostring) magic method) will work with MinorWork.
+In fact you can even assign a string to `view`, and it will still get rendered.

 See [container](#Container) section for more detail on using app container.